hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 1. **Total Chats Received**

     All ongoing chats for a chosen Team view, that started in the selected time duration.
-This includes chats in waiting, queued chats, pinned and completed chats for the Team in question.
+This includes chats in waiting, queued chats and completed chats for the Team in question.
 The total number of all chats received i.e. `first_message_time` in the selected time duration from the time-date picker.

 2. **Completed by Agents**